-- 1. Turn the key to "ON". - 2.
-Push the "SELECT" button for at least two seconds. - When the hour digits start flashing, use the "RESET" button to set the hours. - 4.
+1. Turn the key to "ON".

+- 2. Push the "SELECT" button for two seconds, and the hour digits will start flashing. - 3.
+Use the "RESET" button to set the hours. - 4.
 Push the "SELECT" button, and the minute digits will start flashing. - 5.
 Use the "RESET" button to set the minutes. - 6.
-Push the "SELECT" button and then release it to start the clock.
+Push the "SELECT" button to confirm settings and start the clock.

-When setting the hours and minutes, push the "RESET" button briefly to increase the increment value one by one, or push and hold the button to increase the increment value continuously.
+When setting the hours and minutes, a brief push of the "RESET" button increases the increment value one by one.
+You may also push and hold the button to increase the value continuously.